Indian Finance Minister Smt Nirmala Sitharaman To Inaugurate DATE In New Delhi

 MoS of Electronics and IT Shri Rajeev Chandrasekhar to speak about the growing impact of emerging technologies in India's digital aspirations as a Chief Guest & Speaker

-New Delhi: India's ascent to a global innovation epicenter is a testament of government initiatives such as AatmaNirbhar Bharat and 'Make in India', encouraging and driving the nation's digital transformation.
+New Delhi, 22nd November 2023, ZEX PR WIRE , India's ascent to a global innovation epicenter is a testament of government initiatives such as AatmaNirbhar Bharat and 'Make in India', encouraging and driving the nation's digital transformation.
 India's digital landscape and swift adoption of groundbreaking, next-generation solutions are fundamentally reshaping its economic landscape.

 Celebrating this burgeoning ecosystem, the inaugural DATE (Digital Acceleration and Transformation Expo) is bringing together India's most influential and innovative technology leaders, start-ups, investors, enterprise decision makers and policy makers, on 23rd and 24th November 2023 at the iconic Yashobhoomi (IICC Dwarka) in New Delhi.